-- (a) a family member or any other person with whom you have a close association, including your spouse, civil partner, or somebody with whom you are living as a husband or wife, or as if you are civil partners; or - (b) any person or body who employs or has appointed such persons, any firm in which they are a partner, or any company of which they are directors; or - (c) any person or body in whom such persons have a beneficial interest in a class of securities exceeding the nominal value of £25,000; or - (d) any body of which you are in a position of general control or management and to which you are appointed or nominated by the Authority; or - (e) any body in respect of which you are in a position of general control or management: - (i) exercising functions of a public nature; or - (ii) directed to charitable purposes; or - (iii)one of whose principal purposes includes the influence of public opinion or policy (including any political party or trade union).
+- b) any person or body who employs or has appointed such persons, any firm in which they are a partner, or any company of which they are directors; or - c) any person or body in whom such persons have a beneficial interest in a class of securities exceeding the nominal value of £25,000; or - d) anybody of which you are in a position of general control or management and to which you are appointed or nominated by the Authority; or - e) anybody in respect of which you are in a position of general control or management: - i. exercising functions of a public nature; or - ii. directed to charitable purposes; or - one of whose principal purposes includes the influence of public opinion or iii. policy (including any political party or trade union).